hybridgroup/gocv/README.md

 	set CGO_CPPFLAGS=-IC:\opencv\build\install\include
 	set CGO_LDFLAGS=-LC:\opencv\build\install\x64\mingw\lib -lopencv_core341 -lopencv_face341 -lopencv_videoio341 -lopencv_imgproc341 -lopencv_highgui341 -lopencv_imgcodecs341 -lopencv_objdetect341 -lopencv_features2d341 -lopencv_video341 -lopencv_dnn341 -lopencv_xfeatures2d341 -lopencv_plot341 -lopencv_tracking341 -lopencv_img_hash341

 Please note that you will need to run these 2 lines of code one time in your current session in order to build or run the code, in order to setup the needed ENV variables.
+Once you have done so, you can execute code that uses GoCV with your custom environment like this:

+	go run -tags customenv .\cmd\version\main.go

 ## How to contribute